Household accounts - C# Programming Exercise

 string newAmount = Console.ReadLine();

-if (!string.IsNullOrEmpty(newAmount)) entry.Amount = Convert.ToDecimal(newAmount);
+if (!string.IsNullOrEmpty(newAmount)) modifyEntry.Amount = Convert.ToDecimal(newAmount);

 // Save the modified entry

-accountEntries[recordNumber] = entry;
+accountEntries[recordNumber] = modifyEntry;

 Console.WriteLine("Enter start record number to delete:");